Advancing diversity & inclusion

 As part of our efforts to engage our male employees as champions, we are part of the UN Women’s HeForShe campaign, which encourages men to take action against the barriers that women face.

 In February 2018 we signed up to #MentorHer, a new campaign set up by LeanIn.org that calls on men to mentor women.
 In the wake of the #MeToo movement, a survey by LeanIn.Org and SurveyMonkey showed that almost half of male managers are now uncomfortable participating in common work activities with women, such as working alone, socialising outside work, or mentoring.
-Our CEO Paul Polman and Chief Marketing & Communications Officer Keith Weed pledged their support for the campaign and continue to mentor our senior women leaders.
+Our former CEO Paul Polman and Chief Marketing & Communications Officer Keith Weed pledged their support for the campaign and continue to mentor our senior women leaders.

 For more details of how our work on diversity involves men as well as women, see Challenging harmful gender norms.